MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

-# Engineering Strategy & Lifecycle Leadership
+# Engineering Strategy & Product Lifecycle Management

 ## Overview
-This repository captures lessons learned from applying project and programme management principles in engineering and technology-driven environments within the turbomachinery industry.
+This repository captures lessons learned from applying programme management principles in engineering and technology-driven environments within the turbomachinery industry.

 It addresses the full project lifecycle, including planning, execution, governance, stakeholder alignment, and operational delivery, with a focus on systems thinking and industrial best practices.